top of page

 Rise of the Silver Arrows

-Between 2014 and 2021, Mercedes secured a record eight consecutive Constructors' Championships and seven consecutive Drivers' Championships, driven by Lewis Hamilton through all years.
-With Nico Rosberg and Valtteri Bottas playing their parts too.
-As a testament to consistency, innovation and team strength over more than a decade of competition, Mercedes have won over 115 races since 2010.
+From that point, the team's trajectory was meteoric.
+Between 2014 and 2021, Mercedes secured a record eight consecutive Constructors' Championships and seven consecutive Drivers' Championships, driven by Lewis Hamilton throughout those years.
+Nico Rosberg and Valtteri Bottas also played crucial roles.

 Transition Years: Rebuilding & Rebranding

 The recent seasons have been a period of transition for Mercedes-AMG.
-This comes as a result of Red Bull Racing's surge of dominance since 2021.
+This shift comes as a result of Red Bull Racing's surge of dominance since 2021.

 In 2024, Lewis Hamilton announced he would be making a move to Scuderia Ferrari for the 2025 season.
-This sent shockwaves around the paddock, and certainly rustled Mercedes.
-The departure of Hamilton - the team's most decorated driver - marked a symbolic shift.
-In the 2025 season, the line-up featured Mercedes veteran, George Russell, and rookie Kimi Antonelli, representing the new generation of talent.
+This sent shockwaves around the paddock and certainly rustled Mercedes.
+The departure of Hamilton, the team's most decorated driver, marked a symbolic shift.
+In the 2025 season, the line-up featured Mercedes veteran George Russell and rookie Kimi Antonelli, representing the new generation of talent.
 This pairing is also set for the 2026 season.

 Looking Ahead: 2026 and Beyond